Q: Are Edinburgh Expert Walking Tours public or private events?

 Q: How long are your private tours?

 A: All customised tours are tailored to your needs, from two hours up to a full day.
 In terms of distance, we'll cover a minimum of 1 mile per hour walked.
+There are some sample tour itineraries here.

 For the fixed route options, the Royal Mile tour is 3 hours in length, while the New Town and Old and New Towns tours can be either 2 or 3 hours in length - the longer tour options cover a greater distance, and have different content, although they all start and finish at the same points.